tbgoose/DoorOpener/README.md

 ### Docker (Recommended)

-You can use the pre-built image from GitHub Container Registry (ghcr.io) or build your own.

-#### Using the public ghcr.io image
+You can build and run DoorOpener locally using Docker:

 ```bash
 git clone https://github.com/Sloth-on-meth/DoorOpener.git